phoddie/runmod/readme.md

 Once the mod is installed, the ESP8266 waits five seconds and then restarts.
 On restart, the mod is prepared for execution and then the `runmod` starts.
 Instead of the exception before ("Break: require: module "mod" not found!), you should see the mod begin to execute followed by "mod loaded" in the xsbug console.

 ### Uninstalling
-A mod is uninstalled with an HTTP GET.
+A mod is uninstalled with HTTP GET.
 Here's the curl command:

 	curl http://runmod.local/mod/uninstall

 Following the uninstall, the ESP8266 waits five seconds and restarts.

-### Execution environment
+### Execution Environment
-Because the mod is run as a dynamically loaded module on a microcontroller, the environment is quite constrained.
-This section describes some details to be aware of.
+Because the mod is run as a dynamically loaded module on a microcontroller, the environment is constrained in various ways.
+The constrained speed and available RAM are well known challenges of embedded development.
+This section describes other details to be aware of.

-#### Language features
+#### Language Features
 The XS JavaScript engine implements the JavaScript 2018 specification with a [very high degree of conformance](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/XS%20Conformance.md).
-However, to fit the engine into the 1 MB of flash available on the ESP8266 together with the networking firmware and still have room for mods, some JavaScript features are removed.
-Invoking the features generates an exception.
+However, to fit the engine into the 1 MB of flash available on the ESP8266 together with the networking firmware while leaving space free for mods, some JavaScript features are removed.
+Invoking those features generates an exception.
 These are the features that are unavailable:

+- Async functions
 - Atomics
-- RegExp
 - eval
+- Generators
 - Promises
-- Async function
-- Generators
 - Proxy
+- RegExp
 - SharedArrayBuffer

-The choice of the JavaScript languages features to make available is made by the author of the host.
+The choice of the JavaScript languages features to include and exclude is made by the developer of the host.
 The `runmod` manifest defines the features to be removed.
 To change the available language features, change the manifest.

 #### Symbols
 Each unique property (variable) name in JavaScript must be tracked by the JavaScript engine.
-This is required to support certain features of the language.
+This is required to support various features of the language.
 The symbols used by the host are stored in flash.
-Symbols used by the mod which are not also used by the host require some memory.
-The host is configured to support a certain number of symbols in the mod.
-If this is exceeded, an exception is generated. `runmod` is configured to support up to 256 unique symbols in the mod.
+Each symbols used by the mod that are not also used by the host require some RAM.
+The host is configured to support a certain number of symbols in RAM.
+When this limit is exceeded, an exception is generated. `runmod` is configured to support up to 256 unique symbols in the mod.

 	"creation": {
 		"keys": {